 The Appellate Unit of the Suffolk County District Attorney's Office also allows attorneys the flexibility of alternative work schedules.
-Due to family obligations, a number of my female colleagues took advantage of this.
-One worked four days a week, another worked three days a week, and a third worked at 87.6%-time.
-A fourth coworker, whose husband is a merchant marine, worked full-time the 26 weeks that her husband was at home and worked three days a week the 26 weeks that her husband was at sea, so she could spend more time with their young daughter when her husband is away.
-Even those of us working full-time in the Appellate Unit-nominally a 37.5 hour week-were given leeway in our work hours.
-Not expected to work a straight 9 to 5 day, some attorneys came in later in the day while others, who had to pick up children from school, left early.
-Those of us who just couldn't imagine sitting at a desk for eight straight hours often broke up the day with a walk in downtown Boston or a trip to the gym.
-Our work had to get done, however, and when my colleagues and I had a brief due or an upcoming argument, we would often take work home with us, to do in the evenings or over the weekend.
-Trial ADAs regularly worked longer hours than ADAs in the Appellate Unit since they were in court all day and so had to prepare their cases either in the early morning or after they left court in the evening.
+Due to family obligations, a number of my colleagues took advantage of this.
+One colleague worked four days a week, another worked three days a week, and a third worked at 87.6%-time.
+A fourth coworker, whose husband is a merchant marine, worked full-time the 26 weeks that her husband was at home and worked three days a week the 26 weeks that her husband was at sea, so she could spend more time with their young daughter when her husband was away.
+Even those of us working full-time in the Appellate Unit were given leeway in our work hours.
+Some attorneys came to work later in the day while others, who had to pick up children from school, came and left earlier.
+A number of attorneys broke up the day with a walk in downtown Boston or a trip to the gym.
+Our work had to get done, however, and when my colleagues and I had a brief due or an upcoming argument, we would often take work home with us.

 I highly recommend work as an Assistant District Attorney, whether in an appellate unit or a trial unit, and whether for one's whole career or just to begin one's career.
-The job provides a rare opportunity to feel good about what you do, be constantly stimulated, and work alongside caring and committed people.
-2010 have forensic evidence such as DNA, fingerprints, ballistics or bite marks, and also supervise the systematic review of all unsolved homicides since 1970 to see if any can be solved through the application of new scientific techniques.
-Prior to this, I had been one of two attorneys in the Sex Crimes Cold Case DNA Project.
+The job provides a great opportunity to feel good about what you do, be constantly stimulated, and work alongside caring and committed people.
+2012